1955 Formula One season: Rounds 1 to 3

+With the F1 season having a four month break, teams and drivers focussed on testing or sportscar racing in Sebring or at the Mille Miglia.

-The Monaco Grand Prix returned to the calendar after three years and was given the honorary title of European Grand Prix.
+The 22 May 1955 Monaco Grand Prix returned to the F1 calendar, after the 1950 pile-up race.
+The 1952 edition had been run with sportscars rather than F2.
+The 1955 GP was given the honorary title of European Grand Prix.
 A new rule to qualifying had been added: only the times recorded in the first practice session on Thursday afternoon would count for the front row of the grid and, thus, for pole position.
 The rest of the starting places would be decided by the remaining sessions on Friday and Saturday morning.
 This was done to entice spectators to come and watch every session, but it was an unpopular idea with the drivers.
 Fangio set the fastest time, ahead of Ascari and Moss, so they could relax and use the remaining sessions to try out car set-ups for the race.
 At the start of the race, Fangio held on to the lead, but Ascari fell back.
 Moss took second place after a few laps and was slowly closing up to his teammate in front.
 After the two drivers behind Moss pitted, Ascari was left in a lonely third place until, at half-distance, Fangio stopped on track with a broken transmission and, on lap 81, Moss's engine blew up.
 Ascari took the unexpected lead of the race, but mere seconds later, crashed coming out of the harbour chicane and plunged into the water.
 He was lucky to escape with just a cut on the nose.
 Maurice Trintignant took the win for Ferrari, the first of his career, ahead of Eugenio Castellotti for Lancia and Cesare Perdisa in Jean Behra's Maserati.

 The Indianapolis 500 was included in the Formula One championship, but no F1 drivers attended.
 Bob Sweikert won the race.

 In the Drivers' Championship, Maurice Trintignant (Ferrari) was leading with 11$\tfrac{1}{3}$ points, ahead of Juan Manuel Fangio (Mercedes) with 10 and Bob Sweikert (Kurtis Kraft) with 8.
 Sweikert would not compete in any other rounds.